Numbers Gang: Tale of creation

-Number
+Gang numbers

 26s

 The 26s' duty is to accumulate wealth for all the numbers.
 The 26s have no private line and a wyfie may not join the gang.
 Although a member of the 26s may take a wyfie for himself, it is strictly against the laws as set out in the book of 26s.
 The 26s run all prisons in the province of KwaZulu-Natal and are mostly active in Durban and uMgungundlovu district of Pietermaritzburg.

 In the number 2 and the number 1, there is a number 1's and number 2's twelve point ring, for number 4's and 5's, but not 6's or 7's, who have an 11 point ring, unless they are number 8's, which make gang decisions according to their jurisdictions.
 Each rank has its own assigned office and duties which include training lower rank members in the duties and codes of the gang.

 27s

 The 27s are the most secretive division and they enforce gang law.
 The members have the most violent behaviour and are said to stab prison guards if ever a member did wrong or must be elevated through the ranks, they swear on blood.
-All members of the 27 gang are seen as the descendants of Ngeleketyani, a Mpondo man from Mpondoland who was said to have started the Number with his alley at that time Nongoloza in 1800s It is believed that there was major conflict between the 26s and 28s and so the 27s were acting as mediators between the two groups.
+All members of the 27 gang are seen as the descendants of Ngeleketyani, a Mpondo man from Mpondoland who was said to have started the Number with his alley at that time in the 1800s.
+It is believed that there was major conflict between the 26s and 28s and so the 27s were acting as mediators between the two groups.

 28s

-The 28s are the blood line of the gang and are responsible for fighting on behalf of the three gangs (26, 27 and 28).
-They are divided into two lines – the gold line and the silver line.
-Founded by Junaid Davids.
-Haysom's study (1981) on prison gangs is based on Supreme Court trial records and supplemented with some interviews with ex-offenders.
-Schurink's paper (1989) summarises the findings of a study on prison gangs commissioned by the Department of Correctional Services.
-For this study, in-depth interviews were conducted with sixty prisoners, mainly Coloured men serving in St Albans and Brandvlei prisons.
-Prisoners were also encouraged to write about their prison experiences, providing a number of personal manuscripts.

-The gold line are the warriors, the descendants of Nongoloza.
-They fight the gang's battles.

-The silver line are the female, and are the descendants of Magubane.
-They are considered to be the sex slaves of the gold line.

-In the 28s it is important to prove your manhood and move up in the rankings.
-A member moves up the ranks through the stabbing or killing of rival gangs, prison guards, or disobedient members.
-Should a member stay in the lower ranks, he will be considered a woman and will be sexually abused until he proves his manhood.